Snapback mechanism of sanctions against Iran

-The Snapback mechanism of sanctions against Iran is a diplomatic and legal process established under United Nations Security Council Resolution 2231 (2015), which endorsed the Joint Comprehensive Plan of Action (JCPOA).
+The snapback mechanism of sanctions against Iran is a diplomatic and legal process established under United Nations Security Council Resolution 2231 (2015), which endorsed the Joint Comprehensive Plan of Action (JCPOA).
 It enables the automatic reimposition, commonly known as the "snapback", of previously lifted UN sanctions on Iran in response to a significant breach of the nuclear agreement.
-This mechanism, and the overall mandate of UNSCR 2231, expires on October 18, 2025, ten years after Adoption Day, unless activated before that date.
+This mechanism, and the overall mandate of UNSCR 2231, was set to expire on October 18, 2025, ten years after Adoption Day, unless activated before that date.

 International concern over Iran's nuclear program led to multiple U.N.
 Security Council sanctions between 2006 and 2010, targeting Iran's nuclear and missile activities, arms transactions, and related financial networks.
 These pressures, alongside diplomatic outreach, culminated in 2015 the JCPOA between Iran and the P5+1 (China, France, Russia, the UK, the U.S., plus Germany).
 The JCPOA imposed strict limits and monitoring on Iran's nuclear program in exchange for broad sanctions relief.
 To reassure Iran that sanctions relief would not be arbitrarily reversed, the JCPOA and U.N.
 Security Council Resolution 2231 set a schedule for lifting U.N. sanctions and allowed certain restrictions (like the arms embargo and missile restrictions) to expire automatically after set periods.
 At the same time, negotiators built in an emergency “snapback” mechanism as a safeguard for the deal's enforcers: if Iran were to violate its commitments, sanctions could be swiftly reimposed without the risk of a veto in the Security Council.
 This snapback provision, described as an unprecedented diplomatic tool, helped secure support for the JCPOA by ensuring that any “significant non-performance” by Iran could be met with a rapid restoration of international sanctions.
 The U.N.
 Security Council unanimously endorsed the JCPOA through Resolution 2231 on July 20, 2015, incorporating this mechanism into international law.

 On August 28, 2025, E3 members, France, Germany, and the United Kingdom, initiated the process of the snapback mechanism, stating that despite upholding their own commitments, since 2019 Iran had "increasingly and deliberately ceased performing its JCPOA commitments", including "the accumulation of a highly enriched uranium stockpile which lacks any credible civilian justification and is unprecedented for a state without a nuclear weapons program".

+On 28 September 2025, UN sanctions were officially reimposed on Iran.
+Snapback sanctions were rejected by China and Russia.